 Spartak Stadium/Otkrytie Arena, 69 Volokolamskoye sh., Moscow, Russia, + 7 495 530 95 01

-Moscow offers a cornucopia of choices when it comes to attractions: the closer you get to the city center, the more there is to pick from.
+Moscow offers a cornucopia of choices when it comes to attractions: the closer you get to the city center, the more options you have.
 However, there are still things to do near Spartak Stadium if you have a couple of hours to kill before the game.
 Taking a walk along the Moscow Canal is a great way to explore the city’s Soviet legacy, with the canal’s water sluice number 8 only a short walk from the stadium.
-If you’re looking for a breath of fresh air, you can escape the city noise in Severnoye Tushino, a 54-hectare park divided into five themed zones.
+If you’re looking for a breath of fresh air, you can escape the city noise at Severnoye Tushino, a 54-hectare park divided into five themed zones.
 The educational zone is home to the Museum of Submarine Navy, located in a dry-docked Tango-class submarine B-396.

 Severnoye Tushino Park, Svobody Street, Moscow, Russia, +7 495 640 73 55

 Museum of Submarine Navy, 52 Svobody Street, Moscow, Russia, + 7 926 522 15 96